atconeyisland/ISL_Ineterpreter_project/README.md

 - Detects your hand in real time using your webcam
 - Recognizes ISL hand signs (A–Z and 0–9)
 - Displays the predicted sign + confidence score on screen
-- Accumulates letters into words as you sign
-- Speaks the word aloud via text-to-speech

 ---